tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/SDK接口API概述/Android接口概述_intl_en.md

 ### Error Codes

-Below are the error codes in the eKYC SDK (global edition) in failure callbacks and their meaning:
+Below are the error codes in the FaceID SDK (global edition) in failure callbacks and their meaning:

 | Error Codes                                | Error Code | Error Description                                                   |
 | ------------------------------------- | -------- | ------------------------------------------------------------ |